PayPal Cryptocurrency Terms and Conditions (“Cryptocurrency Terms”)

 PayPal (through affiliated companies in the PayPal group of companies) combines your Cryptocurrency balance with the Cryptocurrency balances of other PayPal account holders which are, in aggregate, reflected in an omnibus account profile held by affiliated PayPal group companies with our custodial Service Provider.
 We keep a record of your rights to Cryptocurrencies which is reflected in the relevant balance in your Cryptocurrencies Hub.
 PayPal holds its rights in respect of the Cryptocurrencies as a fiduciary agent for you and the other PayPal accountholders for whom it holds Cryptocurrencies.

-If the Service Provider becomes insolvent or if the Service Provider’s private keys are compromised or lost and this directly causes loss to you due to the relevant Cryptocurrencies in respect of which you have rights being unavailable, lost or stolen, we will reimburse you for the value of the relevant Cryptocurrencies as reflected in your Cryptocurrencies Hub at the relevant time.
+If the Service Provider becomes insolvent or if the Service Provider’s private keys are compromised or lost we will assist you to the extent reasonably possible in seeking to recover the Cryptocurrencies in respect of which you have rights.
+There is, however, a material risk that part or all of those Cryptocurrencies will not be recovered which would result in the loss for you of the corresponding value of such Cryptocurrencies as reflected in your Cryptocurrencies Hub at the relevant time.

 The value of Cryptocurrencies is volatile and unpredictable

 The value of Cryptocurrencies can be extremely volatile and unpredictable and, combined with the inherent difficulties of valuing Cryptocurrencies reliably, can result in significant losses in a short time.
 Buying and Selling Cryptocurrencies is inherently risky and speculative, you could lose the entire amount you have paid and you should consider the risks before deciding to Buy or Sell Cryptocurrencies.
 The nature and duration of a Cryptocurrency’s track record may affect volatility.